poletaevvlad/CubeLang/docs/operators.md

 ## Binary operators

-CubeLang supports multiple binary operators listed bellow in the order of ascending precedence. cubeland is using an infix notation.
+CubeLang supports multiple binary operators listed bellow in the order of ascending precedence.
+CubeLanf uses infix notation for binary operators.

 The order of computation is determined by operator precedence.
 It can be changed by using parenthesis or assigning part of the expression to the variable.

 ### `a xor b`

 *Types:* `boolean xor boolean` → `boolean` *Precedence:* 1

 Exclusive or of the boolean operands.
 Evaluates to  `true` if one of the operands is `true` and the other one is `false`.